wireapp/wire-server/docs/src/developer/reference/config-options.md

 - *CLI commands* (e.g. migrations) accept a `--tls-ca-certificate-file <filepath>` parameter.

-When a CA PEM file is configured, all Cassandra connections are opened with TLS encryption.
-I.e. there is no fallback to unencrypted connections.
+When a CA PEM file is configured, all Cassandra connections are opened with TLS encryption i.e. there is no fallback to unencrypted connections.
 This ensures that connections that are expected to be secure, would not silently and unnoticed be insecure.